cinnData/PythonBootcamp/Lectures/[PY-07] NumPy and Matplotlib.md

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_7.1.png)

-Take care of running these lines of code together.
+Take care of inputting these lines of code together.
 The semicolon in the last line stops the Python output showing up.
 That output would correspond to `plt.legend` and would not say much to you.

 `plt.figure` allows you to change some default specifications.
 Here, we have changed the size.
 If you are satisfied with the default size `figsize=(6,4)`, you do not need this line of code.
 Here, `figsize=(5,5)` has been set so that the figure looks fine on the screen.
 The units for the width and height and are inches.

 `plt.plot` creates a **line chart**.
 If two vectors are entered, the first one is taken as $x$ (horizontal axis) and the second one as $y$ (vertical axis).
-If there is only one vector, it is taken as $x$, and the index is used as $y$.
+If there is only one vector, it is taken as $y$, and the index is used as $x$.
 Here, we get a multiple line chart by calling `plt.plot` multiple times.
 Note that, even if you see the three components plotted here as three curves, they are really line charts without markers.

 `plt.plot` admits other arguments, allowing a minute edition of your visualization, down to the smallest detail.
 As a default, it uses solid lines, with different colors for the different lines.
 The **line style** has been specified by the argument `linestyle`, and the **color** by the argument `color`.
 The defaults are `color='blue'` and `linestyle='solid'`.